exogee-technology/access-token/README.md

 <img src="logo.png?raw=true" width="200">

 # tako: An OKTA Token CLI

+## Summary
-Get an OKTA token for an app.
+A small command-line application, written in rust, that allows you to get an OKTA token for use in an app.

 ## Screenshot
 <img src="screenshot.png?raw=true" height="200">